johncwaters/johncwaters/README.md

 ## About Me

 Hello there!
-I'm John, a software developer who loves to turn ideas into reality using my programming skills.

-I am passionate about developing software with clean and efficient code and creating intuitive user experiences.
-Nothing bugs me more than website or system with an abysmal user experiences.
-That is how you get people to quickly stop using your product.
+Nothing bugs me more than a website or system with an abysmal user experiences.
+That is how you get people to quickly stop using your product/solution.
+I am passionate about developing software with simple code and creating an intuitive user experiences.

+I spend my spare time with my family, playing Table Tennis or video games, and listening to music.
+Preferably all at the same time.

 ### 📚 ~~Currently~~ Constantly Learning